yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 #### Anchor 5
 Woodbury College has high Black, Hispanic and "Alien" population shares, with Hispanic and Alien specifically having population shares over 1 SD above the average.
 "Other" population share is over 1 SD below the state average.

-## Summary
+## Summary and Notes
 - The five anchors show various deviations from the mean.
 However, Woodbury College (with three different groups over 1 SD away from the mean) shows the most deviation.
-It is unclear whether this is because Woodbury is a
+- Pomona has the least diversity in terms of demographic shares, as Asian/Pacific, Black, Hispanic and "Alien" are all below respective averages while "Other" is above state average.
+- Small averages accompanied by large standard deviations indicate although some universities are trying to diversify their student bodies, others have significant progress to make.
+It is important to note that inclusion of large public universities like UCLA and UC Berkeley may skew the data to a degree as their student body is significantly larger than small liberal arts universities.